cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **relation_names[]**
 (optional )
 <br>Declares this mapping to be used only in specific relations.
+It should be valid as an SQL name, since it
+will be used as name extention for staging columns.

+The name must be a valid ***relation_name*** depending on the role of the field.
+* Business key - The name defines a valid relation, the targeted hub is supporting
+* Dependent child key - The name must match a relation name, that is supported by a parent of the link
+* data excluded from key for hub or link - The name must match a relation name, supported by the target
-The used name must be defined as ***relation_name*** at a links parent declaration to the mapped table.
-It can also be "/" to explicitly declare participation in the main(unnamend) relation.
-This must be used to declare the participation in a subset of relations, including the unnamed relation.
+* Satellite Content - The name must match a relation name, supported by the parent

+To explicitly declare participation in the main(unnamend) relation use "/" as name.
+This is the only way to declare the participation in a subset of relations that contains the unnamed relation.

 When ommitting this property, the field mapping participates in relations as follows:
-* When the field is the only field mapped to a target column, the mapping participates in all relations
+* when the field is the only field mapped to a target column, the mapping is used in all relations
-* when there are multiple fields mapped to a target column, the field to be mapped only in the main (unnamed) relation.
+* when there are multiple fields mapped to a target column, the mapping is used only in the main (unnamed) relation.

 <br>*["parent"] , ["child1","child2"], ["/","Sibling"]*